juricalihtar/Web-app-obrada-datoteka/README.md

 # Web-app-obrada-datoteka
-Web application for file processing
+Spring Boot java web application for file processing

 ## How to run
 After running the application from IDE, open http://localhost:8080